gotoandplaynowtoo/angular-playground/001-tour-of-heroes/README.md

 # Tour of Heroes

 A project based on angular.io tutorial.
-The goal is to improve by adding RESTful API with improved component structures.
+The goal is to improvise or by adding RESTful API.